sdbj2063/gcd/README.md

 README.md

-Project Information:
+# Project Information:
 ---------------------

-Getting and Cleaning Data Class offered by Johns Hopkins University through Coursera
+## Getting and Cleaning Data Class
+### offered by Johns Hopkins University through Coursera

-run_analysis.R Script for Project
+Regarding run_analysis.R Script for Project

 November 2014

-Introduction to this README and the R Script:
+## Introduction to this README and the R Script:
 ---------------------

 This README.md contains information about the script, how to operate it and how it meets